DroidZeroCodes/Payroll_System/README.md

   * You can also search for specific employees by using the search bar.

 ## HR Admin
-When you login as a HR administrator, you will be able to see additional buttons on the sidebar to access other features such as:
+When you log in as an HR administrator, you will be able to see additional buttons on the sidebar to access other features such as:
 - Employees (Employee Management), and
 - Reports (Attendance Report)

-However, when it comes to payslip, HR admin has the same permissions as regular employees.
+However, when it comes to payslips, HR admin has the same permissions as regular employees.

 ### Attendance Management
 **View Attendance (Extra)**